pimoroni/enviro/README.md

 - [Supported endpoints](#supported-endpoints)
 - [Documentation](#documentation)

-## New firmware!

-v.0.0.9 is an **alpha** release of the firmware which may contain bugs and other instabilities.
-Thanks for your continued feedback and bug reports - we'll get it fixed up as soon as we can :)

-Download the alpha firmware here: https://github.com/pimoroni/enviro/releases/tag/v0.0.9

-If you want to return to the shipping firmware you can re-flash your Enviro with v.0.0.2: https://github.com/pimoroni/enviro/releases/tag/v0.0.2

 ## About Enviro

 Our Enviro range of boards offer a wide array of environmental sensing and data logging functionality.
 They are designed to be setup in location for months at a time and take regular measurements.